 In August 1868, Alfred was visiting his sister, Alice, when he first met Maria Alexandrovna of Russia who was also visiting relatives.
 Alfred’s career would keep him away for the next two years but the couple were destined to meet again in the summer of 1871 when they were visiting mutual relatives in Germany.
 Maria Alexandrovna and Alfred spent time together and it was obvious the young couple were attracted to each other.
 When Alfred returned to England, he told his mother he wished to marry Maria Alexandrovna but Queen Victoria did not approve of the match due to the fact Britain and Russia were not on good terms.

 Tsar Alexander II was also not keen on the marriage as he was close to his daughter and did not want her leaving Russia so he managed to stall the negotiations by citing Maria Alexandrovna’s young age.
-In January 1873, rumours began to circulate Maria Alexandrovna had compromised herself with the tsar’s aide-de-camp so her family were anxious to see her married but Maria Alexandrovna insisted she would marry no one but Alfred.
+In January 1873, rumours began to circulate Maria Alexandrovna had compromised herself with the Tsar’s aide-de-camp so her family were anxious to see her married but Maria Alexandrovna insisted she would marry no one but Alfred.
 Alfred refused to believe the rumours about Maria Alexandrovna’s indiscretion and the prince was finally invited to meet her parents at Jugenheim.
 Alfred proposed to Maria Alexandrovna on 11 July and telegrammed the good news to his mother who congratulated the couple despite her misgivings.

-The wedding took place in St. Petersburg at the Grand Church of the Winter Palace on 23 January 1874, making Alfred the only child of Victoria’s who did not marry in England or with her in attendance.
+The wedding took place in St. Petersburg at the Grand Church of the Winter Palace on 23 January 1874, making Alfred the only child of Victoria’s who did not marry in England or with her at least in attendance.
 Victoria was represented by her eldest son, Albert Edward, Prince of Wales, and his wife, Alexandra, Princess of Wales.
 Alfred also engaged Nicholas Chevalier, an artist, to record the day in a series of watercolour sketches for his mother who commemorated the day at Osborne House.

 After the end of the orthodox service, the newlyweds were escorted into the Alexander Hall where a second Anglican service was conducted according to the rites of the Church of England by Arthur Stanley, Dean of Westminster.